kyhou/emulador6502/README.md

 # emulador6502

-Simple emulator for the processor 6502 writen in Rust.
+Simple emulator for the processor 6502 written in Rust.